Phoenix Wrongful Death Lawyer

 Your loved one’s estate will divide the damages from a survival action per their will’s terms.

-Settlement Options in a Wrongful Death Claim
+Settlement Options in a Phoenix Wrongful Death Claim

 The money you get in a wrongful death settlement must last because it needs to take care of your family for a long time.
 Your family cannot afford to make poor financial decisions with the money because there is no more where it came from.
 Accordingly, you will need to plan to manage the settlement money.
 Generally, there are two options for how to get your wrongful death proceeds: